tobirama526/tobirama526/README.md

 -😈 I’m currently dominating the world

--🤘  my favorite series are mr robot , naruto and kimetsu no yaiba
+-🤘  my favorite series are mr robot, death note, tokyo revengers, naruto and kimetsu no yaiba

 -💥 I’m looking to collaborate on the World's End